What is DIAMANT?

 The other three clusters are Nonlinear Dynamics of Natural Systems (NDNS+), Genootschap voor Meetkunde en Quantummechanica (GQT), and Stochastics--Theoretical and Applied Research (STAR).
-All four clusters are funded by NWO-EW.
+All four clusters are funded by NWO.

-At present the board of DIAMANT consists of Bart de Smit (UL, chair), Frits Spieksma (TU/e) and Marc Stevens (CWI).
-The research manager is Robin de Jong (UL).
+At present the board of DIAMANT consists of Robin de Jong (UL), Valentijn Karemaker (UU), Frits Spieksma (TU/e, chair) and Marc Stevens (CWI).

 We organise a semi-annual DIAMANT symposium: one directly following upon the NMC, and one in the last week of November.

 DIAMANT comprises participants from CWI, Radboud Universiteit Nijmegen, Rijksuniversiteit Groningen, TU Delft, TU Eindhoven, Universiteit Leiden, Universiteit van Tilburg, Universiteit Twente, Universiteit Utrecht, Universiteit van Amsterdam and Vrije Universiteit Amsterdam.